Change-Point Analysis of Time Series with Evolutionary Spectra: Statistical Environment and the Testing Problems

 (ii) There exists a constant $K>0$ and a piecewise continuous function $A:\,\left[0,\,1\right]\times\mathbb{R}\rightarrow\mathbb{C}$ such that, for each $j=1,\ldots,\,m_{0}+1$, there exists a $2\pi$-periodic function $A_{j}:\,(\lambda_{j-1}^{0},\,\lambda_{j}^{0}]\times\mathbb{R}\rightarrow\mathbb{C}$ with $A_{j}\left(u,\,-\omega\right)=\overline{A_{j}\left(u,\,\omega\right)}$, $\lambda_{j}^{0}\triangleq T_{j}^{0}/T$ and, for all $T,$

 (iii) $\mu_{j}\left(t/T\right)$ is piecewise continuous. \end{defn} The smoothness properties of $A$ in $u$ guarantees that $X_{t,T}$ has a piecewise locally stationary behavior.
-We refer to \citet{casini_hac} for several theoretical properties of SLS processes. \citet{zhou:2013} considered piecewise locally stationary processes in a time domain setting but his notion is less general.
+This means that $X_{t,T}$ is locally stationary in each segment where the notion of local stationarity is as introduced by \citet{dahlhaus:96}.
+We refer to \citet{casini_hac} for several theoretical properties of SLS processes. \citet{zhou:2013} considered piecewise locally stationary processes in a time-domain setting but his notion is less general.
+In particular, \citet{casini_hac} also defined (and worked with) the covariance between observations belonging to different segments whereas previous works considered only the covariance between observations belonging to the same segment, thereby using smoothness which simplifies the analysis.